StuyCSDojo/dojo-website/app/resources/source/stuycs/apcs/recursion_refresher.rst

 What is Recursion
 ^^^^^^^^^^^^^^^^^
 **Recursive reduction** is the process of breaking down a larger problem into smaller pieces each time the function is called.
-A **recursive function** is a function that calls itself during the recursive reduction until it has reached a base case.
+A **recursive function** is a function that calls itself using recursive reduction until it has reached a base case.

 .. _apcs_base_case: